 Julian Foster’s hand commentary provides a good read every week.
-He reviews the results of our Monday morning session at City and Canada Bay and pick up an interesting hand for commentary.
-His column starts with the core principle, with key notes as a quick summary and advanced tips if you progress well with this laddered reading.
+He picks up an interesting hand for commentary (sometimes from an SBC duplicate, sometimes from elsewhere).
+His column starts with a basic analysis of the hand then lists some key points to note as a quick summary to take away.
+It then ends with some more advanced points if you progress well with this laddered reading.

 Julian is a many times NSW representative, he has an impressive bridge career as an individual player and coach!